Ali-Bagherpour/NobarCharity/README.md

 Financial and in-kind contributions are always appreciated and directly impact lives.

-## License

-This website and its content are proprietary to the Nobar Charity Institute.
-All rights reserved.

 ## Contact/Support

 - **Address**: Tabriz, Daneshsara Street, before Mansour Street, No. 162 (Postal Code: 5136846344)